 Your ability to network will determine your success as an entrepreneur.

 Another tip to land your first customers is thinking about connections.
 Within your town, region, or state, there are a number of business-related activities that happen.
 Most of these are on a regular basis and some are even weekly.
-Start with your local Chamber of Commerce and attend a few events to get started building connections.
+Start with your local Chamber of Commerce and attend a few corporate events to get started building connections.
 From there you are likely to find more events or social groups to get involved in.
 Even if socializing is not your thing, you need to bite the bullet and get out there for your business.
 You’ll be surprised at how enjoyable these events are.

 While the local business community is important to connect with, so is the community at large.
 There is a saying “Go with what you know”.
 In terms of buying products or services people also like to go with who they know.
 Getting yourself known at community gatherings such as sports games or in religious services helps you build bonds with potential clients.
 You might also do some volunteer work but be sure to do it with your own good intentions.
 If you are just in it for your own gain, people will smell it a mile away.